 Your baby’s umbilical cord was the all-important connection between your baby and the placenta, the organ responsible for nourishment.

-When your baby is born, this cord is clamped and cut, leaving a small remaining bit of cord at the newborn’s abdomen.
+When your baby is born, this cord is clamped and cut, leaving a small remaining bit of cord at your newborn’s abdomen.
 This is called the umbilical stump.

 Since the cord doesn’t have nerve endings, your baby won’t feel pain or discomfort when the cord falls off or when you clean it.

-To practice umbilical cord care, do the following.
+To practice umbilical cord care, do the following:

 - Change your baby’s diapers often to prevent urine or stool from reaching the cord.

-Some “don’ts” for cord care include the following.
+Some “don’ts” for cord care include the following: